shinhyungyang/scorep/src/tools/libwrap_init/README.md

   - `--ldflags "<flags>"`  Linker flags for the to-be-wrapped library
   - `--libs "<libraries>"` To-be-wrapped libraries and their dependencies, e.g., "-lm -lgmp".
-  - `--static-only-target-library`
-                           Add this flag if the to-be-wrapped library does not provide a shared library.
-This implies switching off runtime wrapping as well as not having a shared wrapper library for linktime wrapping.
   - `--update`             Do not exit if the working directory is already initialized.
 Overwrites `Makefile` and creates any file that is not already present.